-The property transfer tax is triggered in real estate transactions in Mexico.
+Property transfer tax is triggered in real estate transactions in Mexico.

-If the Mexican trust carries out commercial activities (receiving active income, namely income from sales) it will be considered as an entrepreneurial trust for Mexican tax purposes.
+If a Mexican trust carries out commercial activities (receiving active income, namely income from sales) it will be considered as an entrepreneurial trust for Mexican tax purposes.
 In this scenario, the Mexican trust will determine the taxable profit and such will be allocated to the beneficiaries.
 Losses are not allocated to the beneficiaries (they remain in the trust and can be offset only against profits derived from the trust activities).

 ii Insurance as an investment vehicle